 Visitor and Employee Health and Safety-This topic includes the health and safety of the public, volunteers, and Park employees of Anacostia Park.
-Although fecal droppings from resident Canada geese have been mentioned as a public safety issue (MDNR 2009), this has not been demonstrated as a safety concern at Anacostia Park, but rather a public nuisance issue (NPS 2010a) and is discussed under the "Visitor Use and Experience" section in this plan/EIS.
+Although fecal droppings from resident Canada geese have been mentioned as a public safety issue (MDNR 2009), this has not been demonstrated as a safety concern at Anacostia Park, but rather a public nuisance issue (NPS 2010b) and is discussed under the "Visitor Use and Experience" section in this plan/EIS.
 In the USFWS's Final EIS for Canada Goose Management (2005), the state of Maryland noted concern about the potential wildlife disease threat posed by concentrations of resident Canada geese.
 Local concentrations of resident Canada geese may congregate and waterbodies (stagnant pools) can be contaminated by fecal material and are a potential source of avian diseases, especially when temperatures are high.
 Although the Anacostia River does have backwater and is stagnant, the tidal nature of the waterbody would probably not allow avian diseases carried by resident Canada geese to concentrate enough to pose a health hazard to visitors and employees.
 Some studies have confirmed the presence of disease pathogens in goose feces, so presence of feces in water or on the ground where humans may contact them is a legitimate health concern (USFWS 2005).
 However, disease transmission between resident Canada geese and visitors or employees at Anacostia Park has not been documented, and therefore, these impacts cannot be quantified and are considered negligible for all alternatives.
+Although some literature has demonstrated that disease transmission from Canada geese is possible under certain conditions, this correlation has not been measured at Anacostia Park.
+Studies in other areas, including Converse et al. (1999) found that even if harmful pathogens were present in goose fecal matter, these droppings posed a minimal risk.
+Specific effects to health and safety as a result of resident Canada geese have not been demonstrated or studied at Anacostia Park.

-Besides avian diseases, there is also the threat of attacks on children and adults by nesting geese, although such attacks have not been quantified or recorded for Anacostia Park.
-There is the potential for park employees to be attacked while conducting goose management reproductive control techniques such as egg oiling and during the scare/harassment program, although such attacks have not been quantified or recorded for Anacostia Park.
+Besides avian diseases, there is also the threat of attacks on children and adults by nesting resident Canada geese, although such attacks have not been quantified or recorded for Anacostia Park.
+There is the potential for park employees to be attacked while conducting resident Canada goose management reproductive control techniques such as egg oiling and during the scare/harassment program, although such attacks have not been quantified or recorded for Anacostia Park.
 Impacts to visitor and employees as a result of goose attacks are considered negligible for all alternatives.

-For the management alternatives, reducing the goose population could result in less goose waste, thereby reducing the potential risk of visitors and employees being infected from goose-related pathogens, but this reduction is considered imperceptible.
+For the management alternatives, reducing the resident Canada goose population could result in less goose waste, thereby reducing the potential risk of visitors and employees being infected from goose-related pathogens, but this reduction is considered imperceptible.
 The no action alternative and alternative F would not remove resident Canada geese from the park.
 Therefore, impacts to visitor and employee health and safety would be negligible.
 Management alternatives B through E would also result in negligible impacts to visitor and employee health and safety.
 For these alternatives, the NPS would take all possible measures to comply with safety regulations and avoid any incidents associated with these activities.